A calm clinic setting for safe fractional laser treatment after filler.

 It’s one of the most common questions we get: “I just got fillers.
 Is it okay to schedule a laser treatment?”
 You’re investing in your skin, so it’s smart to make sure your treatments work together, not against each other.
 The short answer is yes, you can absolutely get laser treatments after fillers, but the key is timing and communication with your provider.
 Let’s look at what the experts say and why you don’t need to worry about your laser “melting” your filler.

-What the Research Says About Combining Treatments
+What Does the Science Say About Combining Treatments?

 The good news is that experts agree you can safely combine laser treatments and dermal fillers.
 The general rule of thumb is to wait about two weeks between your filler injections and your laser session.
 This waiting period is crucial because it gives your skin time to heal completely.
 Any initial swelling or bruising from the filler needs to subside so your provider can get a clear picture of the treatment area.
 Rushing into a laser treatment too soon could interfere with the healing process.
 It’s all about letting the filler settle into place and giving your skin the time it needs to be ready for the next step in your routine.